cloudtrust/keycloak-bridge/README.md

 The first two are provided as example.

 The ```keycloak_bridge.go``` is mostly just the main function doing all the wiring, it is difficult to test it with unit tests.
 It is covered by our integration tests.

-## Limitations

-The Redis connection does not handle errors well: if there is a problem, it is closed forever.
-We will implement our own redis client later, because we need load-balancing and circuit-breaking.

 [ci-img]: https://travis-ci.org/cloudtrust/keycloak-bridge.svg?branch=master
 [ci]: https://travis-ci.org/cloudtrust/keycloak-bridge